Friday, September 26, 2008

 Use automatic filtering systems

-- Block obviously inappropriate comments by adding words to a blacklist.
+- Block obviously inappropriate comments by adding words to a blocklist.
 Spammers obfuscate words in their comments so this isn't a very scalable solution, but it can keep blatant spam at bay.

 - Use built-in features or plugins that delete or mark comments as spam for you.
 Spammers use automated methods to besmirch your site, so why not use an automated system to defend yourself?
 Comprehensive systems like Akismet, which has plugins for many blogs and forum systems and TypePad AntiSpam, which is open-source and compatible with Akismet, are easy to install and do most of the work for you.